 So I am working with Digital Study Hall, a project that uses advances in video technology to improve teaching quality in semi rural government schools.
 So why does teaching need to be improved?
 India government schools are pretty uniformly horrible, to the degree that if any parent that can afford to send their student to a private school will do so.
 This leaves the children most marginalized by society, in terms of caste, class, gender, locality, are stuck in the worst schools.

 Oh my gosh where to start with the problems of public education here?
-As you can probably tell already, one of the most fundamental problems are the overarching societal discrimination in terms of caste, gender, and class that permeates through all of India's public system
+As you can probably tell already, one of the most fundamental problems are the overarching societal discrimination in terms of caste, gender, and class that permeates through all of India's public systems.

 There is the bureaucracy: languid, corrupt, ineffective, and completely frustrating.